spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-recom-tab.md

 *  Potential monthly max. savings if you adopt these recommendations.
 *  Rules: If the workload is [attached](https://docs.spot.io/ocean/features/ocean-cluster-right-sizing-recom-tab?id=attach-a-right-sizing-rule-to-one-or-more-workloads) to a right-sizing rule, the name of the rule appears.
 The rule has one of the following workload (colored) optimization statuses:
    *  Green: The Workload is fully optimized, and no action is required.
-   *  Yellow: The Workload is partially optimized.
-For example, recommendations were not applied due to Resource threshold(s) on the attached rule.
+   *  Yellow: The Workload is partially optimized (constrained by settings).
-   *  Gray: The rule for the workload has not yet been activated.
+   *  Gray: The rule for the workload has been attached, but is out of schedule.    *
-   *  Red: The Workload is not optimized.

 > **Notes**:

+>  Red status: The Workload is not optimized.

 > Hover over the workload optimization status to view more details in a tooltip.